-2022 \$m 2021 \$m n

-Half year Half year Full year

-Short-term fluctuations in investment returns ^{note (i)} (5,208) (866) (1,015)

-Effect of change in economic assumptions ^{note (ii)} (806) 914 412

-Non-operating results (6,014) 48 (603)
+2023 \$m 2022 \$m 1 I Half year Half year Full year Short-term fluctuations in investment returns ^{note (i)} 323 (5,208) (6,893) Effect of change in economic assumptions ^{note (ii)} (92) (806) (1,571) Loss attaching to corporate transactions - - (5) Non-operating results 231 (6,014) (8,469)

-- (i) The charge of \$(5,208) million in short-term fluctuations in investment returns mainly reflects lower than expected bond returns, following the rise in interest rates in many markets in the period, widening credit spreads and falling equity markets. - (ii) The charge of \$(806) million effect of change in economic assumptions primarily arises from increases in long-term interest rates, resulting in higher risk discount rates, partially offset by the effect of higher assumed fund earned rates that impact projected future cash flows.
-The effects and impacts vary between business and products with overall the negative impact due to larger weight of health and protection business outweighing positive impacts for other products.
+- (i) The credit of \$323 million in short-term fluctuations in investment returns mainly reflects higher expected investment returns given movements in interest rates, with many markets seeing a fall in the first half of 2023, and rising equity markets in some regions. - (ii) The charge of \$(92) million for effect of change in economic assumptions primarily arises from decreases in interest rates in many markets with the effect of lower assumed fund earned rates that impact projected future cash flows being marginally greater than the benefit from future interest rates.

-(e) Other reserve movements
+(v) Other reserve movements

-Other movements include reserve movements in respect of share-based payments, treasury shares, intra-group loans and other intra-group transfers between operations that have no overall effect on the Group's shareholders' equity.
+Other movements include reserve movements in respect of intra-group loans and other intra-group transfers between operations that have no overall effect on the Group's shareholders' equity.